s-j-pearce/Glossary-of-Tech-Terms/README.md

 - Improve the productivity of the development team in any way possible.
 - Improve the engineering practices and tools so that each increment of functionality is potentially shippable.
 - Keep information about the team's progress up to date and visible to all parties.

+### Sprint:
+An iteration of work during which an increment of product functionality is implemented.
+By the book, an iteration lasts 30 days.
+This is longer than in other agile methods to take into account the fact that a functional increment of product must be produced each sprint.

+The sprint starts with a one-day sprint planning meeting.
+Many daily Scrum meetings occur during the sprint (one per day).
+At the end of the sprint we have a sprint review meeting, followed by a sprint retrospective meeting.

+During the sprint, the team must not be interrupted with additional requests.
+Guaranteeing the team won't be interrupted allows it to make real commitments it can be expected to keep.

+### Team:
+A team (or "Scrum team") is optimally comprised of seven plus or minus two people.

+For software development projects, the team members are usually a mix of software engineers, architects, programmers, analysts, QA experts, testers, UI designers, etc. This is often called "cross-functional project teams".
+Agile practices also encourage cross-functional team members.

+During a sprint, the team self-organizes to meet the sprint goals.
+The team has autonomy to choose how to best meet the goals, and is held responsible for them.
+The ScrumMaster acts as a guardian to ensure that the team is insulated from the product owner.

+### Velocity:
+In Scrum, velocity is how much product backlog effort a team can handle in one sprint.
+This can be estimated by viewing previous sprints, assuming the team composition and sprint duration are kept constant.
+It can also be established on a sprint-by-sprint basis, using commitment-based planning.

+Once established, velocity can be used to plan projects and forecast release and product completion dates.

+How can velocity computations be meaningful when backlog item estimates are intentionally rough?
+The law of large numbers tends to average out the roughness of the estimates.